jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 - Read from section 4.3 (bottom page 23 to middle page 24), but stop before 4.3.2
 - Read section 8 Conclusion on page 58.

-From these 8 pages as reference points, we'll dissect and learn to use AI in class to query, explain, and understand the key Figures and concepts.
+From these 8 pages as reference points, I'll dissect this paper for you in class.
+More importantly, we'll learn how to use AI to query, explain, and get in dialog with contents and concepts of this paper.
+This is an invaluable skill that generalizes far beyond AI research papers like this.

 * [A Survey of Context Engineering for Large Language Models by Mei et al. (21 Jul 2025)](https://arxiv.org/pdf/2507.13334)